Spaghetti aglio e olio: Preparation

 The dish is made by first lightly sautéing thinly sliced garlic in extra virgin olive oil, sometimes with the addition of either red pepper flakes (spaghetti aglio, olio e peperoncino) or mushrooms (spaghetti aglio, olio e funghi).
-The oil and garlic are then tossed with spaghetti cooked in salted water.
+The oil and garlic are then tossed with spaghetti that has been cooked in salted water.
 Finely chopped Italian parsley is then commonly added as a garnish.

 Although cheese is not included in most traditional recipes, grated Parmesan or pecorino can be added, similarly to pasta allo scarpariello.
 Some recipes recommend adding some of the water from cooking pasta to the olive oil to create a sauce, but other recipes recommend simply stirring the oil into the drained pasta.